|

 present at birth, while acquired stenosis is typically the result of degeneration

-in the spine.
-When should I see a doctor?
 If pain interferes with your daily activities, you should consult a spine

 specialist to treat your stenosis.
 Leg pain that worsens is especially